 There is something in that episode that this troper really liked.
 Throughout the Goliath Chronicles (and part of the comics as well), the Quarrymen are very much active and many New Yorkers are supportive of their desire to hunt the gargoyles down, but in this episode, we see a group of people decide to form their own little organization who are the complete opposite of the Quarrymen, namely that they are not scared of the gargoyles, instead they believe that humans and gargoyles could coexist peacefully.
 After the Quarrymen thrash their meeting and send a few of the people to the hospital, it's very heart warming to see how happy the founders of the group are when Angela drops by their hospital room to meet them and thank them for their support and kindness.

 The Episode "A Bronx Tale" gave the often neglected Gargoyle-hound a chance to shine.
 He and that little Amish child were just so adorable.

 Lexington's (facial) reaction to finding out that Amp is single.
 He's so happy....

 A meta example.
 In June of 2013, Season 2 Part 2 was finally made available on DVD to Disney Movie Club members, with a general public release in August the same year.
 For all us avid collectors, finally having our dear friends completely together has been a long time coming.

 Out of canon, this one is from Greg Weisman.
-After the recording session of Deadly Force, the crew went to ask Nichelle Nichols' autograph.
+After a recording session, the crew went to ask Nichelle Nichols' autograph.
 She in turn ask for their autographs, having been impressed by the quality of writing and production values of the show.
 This double as a Crowning Moment Of Awesome.